 Thousands of dollars of therapy has taught me that the only way to deal with an anxious feeling is to accept it.
 Anxiety is closely related to excitement, so it makes sense that we feel them in tandem.
-You know, those heart racing, knees weak, arms are heavy, kind of feelings.
-Anxiety can stem from a fear of the unknown, which is a part of travel.
+You know, those heart racing, knees weak, arms are heavy kind of feelings.
+Anxiety stems from a fear of the unknown, which is a huge part of travel.
 You are stepping out of your comfort zone after all, and no one ever said that would be easy.

-So what’s my biggest pre trip anxiety tip?
-Prepare, prepare, prepare!
+What’s my biggest pre trip anxiety tip?
+Prepare, prepare, prepare.

 Feeling prepared won’t get rid of all the pre travel anxiety, but it gives me a little more control.
 I try to prepare for as many “unknowns” as I can (within reason, of course).

-Having basic safety covered, such as vaccines and sleeping arrangements, is a crucial first step.
-I love the idea of being spontaneous, but in reality, safety and comfort are my first priority.
+Having basic safety covered, such as travel vaccines and sleeping arrangements, is a crucial first step.
+I love the idea of spontaneity, but in reality, safety and comfort are my first priority.
 This means making sure I am vaccinated and have a place to rest my head (at least for the first few nights).

 I always plan my first 24 hours on the ground at my destination.
 Stepping off the plane and into a brand new country is disorienting.
-I need to know how I’m getting from the airport to my accommodation, where I will exchange money, and where I will get a SIM card (one of my personal must-haves when I travel).
+I need to know how I’m getting from the airport to my accommodation, where I will exchange money, and where I will get a SIM card (one of my personal must-haves as a solo female traveller).

 If you haven’t finished the above steps, get on that.
 And if you have, then now is a great time to remind yourself that you did all of that.